WolfIcefang/dactyl-chimera-keyboard/docs/index.md

 *Dactyl Chimera's .stl files have similar spacing to a regular Dactyl Manuform.
 If you like the default Dactyl shape but need DC's shorter print times, you can skip this secion.*

 In order to use FreeCAD, you first need to download it.
-Do so here: https://www.freecadweb.org/ The bottom of FreeCAD's homepage also lists various social for troubleshooting issues.
+Do so here: https://www.freecadweb.org/ The bottom of FreeCAD's homepage also lists various social media sites for troubleshooting.

-FreeCAD has an [official manual](https://wiki.freecadweb.org/Manual) but it covers a ton of non-keyboard stuff from Raytracing to architecture, and the manual is still a work in progress.
+FreeCAD has an [official manual](https://wiki.freecadweb.org/Manual) but it covers a ton of non-keyboard stuff from Raytracing to architecture.
 I'll give you the basics here.

-Like a lot of software, the trickiest step is figuring out which button is the most important.
+Like a lot of software, the trickiest step is figuring out which button to click on first.
 In FreeCAD, that's the "Workbench" dropdown list: (it might be in a different location and a different color for you)

 ![image](https://user-images.githubusercontent.com/38160450/138741323-3e677a1e-5984-4150-b918-8e67fb78d1a6.png)